sharetribe/flex-docs/src/docs/operator-guides/migrating-from-outside-sharetribe/index.md

 Since aliases are namespaced keywords (e.g. `:user/jane` in the example), the unique part cannot begin with a number.
-If your unique ids begin with a number, you can generate the aliases e.g. in the following
+If your unique ids begin with a number, you can generate the aliases for instance in the following pattern:
-pattern:

 ```
 // type: 'user', id: 123